Ropes course: Purpose

 Ropes course advocates claim that they meet a number of educational, developmental, and recreational goals.
 High ropes course and climbing programs generally focus on personal achievements and ask participants to confront their personal fears and anxieties.
 Challenges may be physical or emotional.
 In certain cases, high element programs involve the development and mastery of technical skills to manage rope belay systems used to secure other climbers as they move through the course.
 In such cases, outcomes often include exploring the fundamentals of trust, craftsmanship, and coaching.
 Programs using low ropes course elements or group initiatives are most often designed to explore group interaction, problem-solving, and leadership.
 Some of the commonly claimed outcomes include enhancement of cooperation, decision making, self confidence, positive risk-taking, social cohesion, trust, self esteem, leadership, goal setting, and teamwork.
 In addition to these commonly cited benefits, a study published in 2000 in the Journal of Leisure Research found that ropes courses also demonstrate higher-level outcomes, including increases in effectiveness and efficiency, building relationships, developing understanding, setting goals, brainstorming ideas and task accomplishment.

 The British Royal Marines have an extremely difficult ropes course dubbed the 'Tarzan Assault Course'.
 To pass the Commando Course, recruits must complete this and other arduous tests consecutively under a strict time limit.

 Research

-Despite the rapid development of ropes course programming during the latter part of the 20th century and the increasing sophistication and professionalism in ropes course construction, there remains a lack of clear scientific consensus about the many claimed psychosocial training benefits of ropes course participation.
+Despite the development of ropes course programming during the latter part of the 20th century and the increasing sophistication and professionalism in ropes course construction, there remains a lack of clear scientific consensus about the many claimed psychosocial training benefits of ropes course participation.